kranthi90597/BankFolio/README.md

 - Repository: Interfaces for database operations.
 - Database: MySQL tables for users and transactions.

-## Future Enhancements
-- Two-factor authentication for login.
-- Enhanced dashboard with graphical transaction analytics.
-- Email notifications for password generation and updates.
-- Dockerizing the project for containerized deployment.

 ## The below are the Screenshots of my project
 ### Home Page